vdlald/file-system/src/main/resources/arguments_help.md

              Allows you to specify which operation to perform on the file system:
              "create-file-system" - create file system,
-             "create-file" - create file in fs, "read-file" - read file from fs, "update-file" - update file in fs, "delete-file" - delete file in fs.
+             "create-file" - create file in fs, "read-file" - read file from fs, "update-file" - update file in fs, "delete-file" - delete file in fs "list-files" - list all files in fs.

      --fs=path
              Allows you to specify the path to the file system.
 When